AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 where {your resource group name} is the name you want to call your resource group and {location} is the Azure region in which you want to work (i.e. 'centralus').
 You can find a list of available azure regions (and their abbreviations) by running this command 'az account list-locations -o table' in the azure CLI

-To create the VM, run this command
+To create the VM, run this command  (please note that [vm name] must be globally unique, so make it something you are sure is unique.)

 ```bash
 az vm create \